Azure/azure-signalr-bench/SignalRServiceBenchmarkPlugin/readme.md

 P.S.
 The commander is in [Commander branch](https://github.com/Azure/azure-signalr-bench/tree/Commander/SignalRServiceBenchmarkPlugin) for now.

-In [utils/Commander/](https://github.com/Azure/azure-signalr-bench/tree/Commander/SignalRServiceBenchmarkPlugin/utils/Commander), the commander is to controll the app server, master and slaves to start/stop via SSH, copy executables and benchmark configurations vis SCP.
+In [utils/Commander/](https://github.com/Azure/azure-signalr-bench/tree/Commander/SignalRServiceBenchmarkPlugin/utils/Commander), the commander is the automation tool for the framework to controll the app server, master and slaves to start/stop via SSH, copy executables and benchmark configurations vis SCP.

 To execute the `Microsoft.Azure.SignalR.Benchmark` plugin